gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 1. Open the extensions view on VS Code (View => Extensions).
 2. Search for "Prettier - Code formatter".
 3. Click "Install".
-After installation you'll be prompted to restart VS Code to enable the extension.
+After installation,you'll be prompted to restart VS Code to enable the extension.

 > 💡 If you're not using VS Code, check out the Prettier docs for [install instructions](https://prettier.io/docs/en/install.html) or [other editor integrations](https://prettier.io/docs/en/editors.html).